 My husband is a saint and he has done many DIY projects for my garden.
 He is hoping to plan and build a greenhouse for me someday, but this summer we are focusing on building our own compost bin.

-Frugal Garden Tips & Tricks
+Frugal Gardening Ideas & Tips & Tricks

 I love re-purposing items to use in the garden!
 We have a bunch of rain barrels connected under our deck, and we use an old hot tub pump to get the water out of the garden.
-We found the 250 gallon barrels on craigslist and were able to set up the whole thing for less than it would cost to buy 1 new 60 gallon rain barrel.
+We found the 250 gallon barrels on Craigslist and were able to set up the whole thing for less than it would cost to buy 1 new 60 gallon rain barrel.

 Bugs and Weeds